PinMeTo/documentation/docs/posts-api.md

 	{
  		"property":  "storeIds",    // filter the query result by this property
-		"value":     ["66"]         // the value list to filter out the query result }
+		"value":     ["66"]         // the value list to filter out the query result },
+        {
+  		"property": "network",     // filter out the query result to get only google posts
+		"value": ["Google"]
+	}
   ]
 }